 In our digital age, e-money has greatly diminished the role of cash – in some countries, it might even replace it entirely, at some point in the future.
 The cause behind this shift lies in the many beneficial qualities e-money has, for companies, financial institutions and customers alike.
 A selection:

-Many experts rate e-money is widely considered to be more secure than cash.
+Many experts rate e-money as more secure than cash.
 You can’t misplace it or give more due to a calculation error at the counter.
 And criminals can’t steal it so easily, too.

 Encryption technology, customer authentication technologies (like multi-factor authentication) and regulatory standards make sure that electronic money also remains secure on the web.
 To prevent theft of identity and other cybercrimes regarding your e-money wallet, service providers are also obliged to KYC, anti-fraud, anti-risk and AML compliance.